 • Organic livestock producers are required to ensure that they do not exceed the natural carrying capacity of the land on which their animals graze.

 Third-party certification organizations verify that organic producers use only methods and materials allowed in organic production.

-The Avocado brand is built on two core pillars — Sustainability and Social Responsibility — that actually go well beyond organic practices.
-When you purchase our products, you’re voting (with your wallet) to support environmentally conscious, ethical and sustainable business practices — to help safeguard your health and protect our planet.
+The Avocado brand is built on two core pillars — sustainability and social responsibility — that actually go well beyond organic practices.
+When you purchase our products, you’re voting (with your wallet) to support environmentally conscious, ethical, and sustainable business practices that help safeguard your health and protect our planet.